huggingface/blog/train-decision-transformers.md

 The Decision Transformer model was introduced by **[“Decision Transformer: Reinforcement Learning via Sequence Modeling” by Chen L. et al](https://arxiv.org/abs/2106.01345)**.
 It abstracts Reinforcement Learning as a **conditional-sequence modeling problem**.

 The main idea is that instead of training a policy using RL methods, such as fitting a value function that will tell us what action to take to maximize the return (cumulative reward), **we use a sequence modeling algorithm (Transformer)** that, given the desired return, past states, and actions, will generate future actions to achieve this desired return.
-It’s an autoregressive model conditioned on the desired return, past states, and actions to generate future actions that achieve the desired return.
+It’s an autoregressive model.
 **This is a complete shift in the Reinforcement Learning paradigm** since we use generative trajectory modeling (modeling the joint distribution of the sequence of states, actions, and rewards) to replace conventional RL algorithms.
 It means that in Decision Transformers, we don’t maximize the return but rather generate a series of future actions that achieve the desired return.

 The process goes this way: